Weymouth Town, Massachusetts Therapists

 Poverty in Weymouth Town

-Nearly eight percent of the population in Weymouth Town lives under the poverty line.
+Over 6% of the population in Weymouth Town lives under the poverty line.
 On average, older white women in the city are more likely to experience poverty than men.
 Poverty and poor mental health often tend to go hand in hand, as they work in a cycle of despair and depression that is difficult for individuals to break out of.
 Feelings of failure and hopelessness are common as well, especially for the breadwinners of the family.
 As the cycle continues, depression and despair may lead to suicidal thoughts and actions when people see no other way out of their situation.

-Poverty can also affect people’s ability to reach mental health services.
+Poverty can also affect people’s ability to access mental health services.
 Those who live in rural areas of the area or in housing where public transportation is not available are likely to suffer longer without treatment, and individuals living below the poverty line are not likely to have health insurance that covers the cost of mental health treatment.

 Who Else Is at Risk?